 function can then be called upon to create a generative DAG where theta

 will vary based on car model.
-A major difference in the use of greta
+A major difference in the direct use of numpyro

 is that the causact